List of IGPX characters: Team Sledge Mamma

 River is the new forward of Team Sledge Mamma and a rival to Takeshi.
 He used to be the back-up pilot for Team Satomi and was frustrated about being on the bench.
-River is an outspoken and pushy troublemaker and shows it when he pushed Takeshi into a security machine during a confrontation in the hangar, locking them in for the night.
-River was offered to replace Liz as defender at one time, but it was the forward position he wanted.
+River is an outspoken and pushy troublemaker, shown when he pushed Takeshi into a security machine during a confrontation in the hangar, locking them in for the night.
+River was offered to replace Liz as defender at one time, but he sought the forward position.
 He then decided to leave Team Satomi so that he could challenge Takeshi in a friendly rivalry rather than a hateful one.

 Team Velshtein

 The members of Team Velshtein were last year's IGPX champions, having upset Sledge Mamma last year in the IG-1 of 2048.
 Their coach is Sir Hamgra (サー・ハムグラ, Sā Hamugura) (George Nakata, Kim Strauss), who coaches in a military fashion and was also responsible for the Rocket's success.
-The Velshtein mechs are also specially designed to discharge a pulse that disrupts the air pressure and creates a high voltage tornado.
-This attack has been named the Indraga Mano or Ace up the Sleeve.
-In the commentary of Season 1 DVD, it is stated that the word "Indraga Mano" is just a made-up word created by the writers.
-Essentially they had to make a crafty translation for the English version, hence "Ace up the Sleeve".
-In the second season, the move was made illegal by the IGPX League stating that it was starting to get unfair how richer teams were able to buy more expensive equipment than poorer teams such as Team Satomi.
-Their mechs are also capable of gliding short distances due to small wing-like extensions which are usually retracted.
+The Velshtein mechs are specially designed to discharge a pulse that disrupts the air pressure and creates a high voltage tornado; this attack has been named the Indraga Mano or Ace up the Sleeve.
+In the commentary of the Season 1 DVD, it is stated that the word "Indraga Mano" is a made-up word created by the writers; as a result, they had to come up with a crafty translation for the English version, hence "Ace up the Sleeve".
+In the second season, the move was made illegal by the IGPX League, stating that it was starting to get unfair how richer teams were able to buy more expensive equipment than poorer teams such as Team Satomi.
+Their mechs are capable of gliding short distances through retractable small wing-like extensions.
 Aside from that, they are extremely skilled pilots, with mechs that have immense reserves of strength for conventional combat.
-As with all teams, each of the mechs have subtle differences between them, but it is harder to distinguish between the three Velshtein mechs since they are similar in body width, height and depth (as opposed to the Forward mechs and Midfielder Mechs being slimmer) and share the same characteristic twin forward-swept, gold armor plates on their shoulders which to make them look strikingly similar.
+As with all teams, each of the mechs have subtle differences between them, but it is harder to distinguish between the three Velshtein mechs since they are similar in body width, height and depth, as opposed to the Forward mechs and Midfielder Mechs being slimmer, and share the same characteristic twin forward-swept, gold armor plates on their shoulders.